SynapseMedia/nucleus/USAGE.md

     ]
 ```

+**Note:**
+* If your files are in local env please use uri `file://` scheme.
-**Note:** It will result in a directory structure after having downloaded the assets and ingested them into IPFS.
+* It will result in a directory structure after having downloaded the assets and ingested them into IPFS.
 As you
 can see the `index` is used to define the name of the resulting path in the IPFS directory.

 ```